A Matter of Time (Laufey album): Theme and production

+With A Matter of Time, Laufey shifts her focus from preserving the legacy of jazz music —an emphasis in her earlier work— to revealing a more vulnerable, human side of herself.
+To help realise this shift, she worked with two co-producers: Spencer Stewart, a longtime collaborator, and Aaron Dessner.
+(Note: Attributed to various sources) In an interview with People, she described the album as more "extroverted", exploring themes like friend break-ups, fear of love, and self-confrontation.

-A Matter of Time is described by Elle as a concept album about "a young woman unraveling", with Laufey exploring a "messier side" of herself that lies beneath her signature romantic aesthetic.
+Elle described A Matter of Time as a concept album about "a young woman unraveling", with Laufey exploring a "messier side" of herself that lies beneath her signature romantic aesthetic.
 In interviews, Laufey expressed a desire to create music "worthy of singing along to", reflecting her experiences of growing from performing classical music to older audiences to headlining venues where her younger fanbase sings her lyrics back to her.
-She elaborated that the album features more instrumentation" and feels "louder" and "bigger" to match the scale of her current live performances, describing it as "the most confident" and "most ambitious" album she has made, while also calling it "the most me I've ever been."
+She elaborated that the album features "more instrumentation" and feels "louder" and "bigger" to match the scale of her current live performances, describing it as "the most confident" and "most ambitious" album she has made, while also calling it "the most me I've ever been".

 Songs

-The album's lead single, "Silver Lining", showcases the record's romantic and emotionally direct approach, with the line "When you go to hell, I'll go there with you, too," highlighting Laufey's willingness to embrace emotional intensity.
+The album's lead single, "Silver Lining", showcases the album's romantic and emotionally direct approach, with the line "When you go to hell, I'll go there with you, too".
 Described as a fiery and emotionally charged track by NME, "Tough Luck" explores the aftermath of a failed relationship.
-Third single "Lover Girl" is a playful bossa nova song where Laufey depicts herself as a lovestruck girl who struggles with being separated from her boyfriend.
-"Snow White addresses impossible body standards for women and the pain of never feeling like you are enough.
+"Lover Girl" is a playful bossa nova song where Laufey depicts herself as a lovestruck girl who struggles with being separated from her boyfriend.
+"Snow White" addresses impossible body standards for women and the pain of never feeling like you are enough.

 Release and promotion

-Laufey announced her third studio album, A Matter of Time, on May 15, 2025, confirming its release for August 22, 2025, through Vingolf Recordings and AWAL.
-The announcement was shared through her official social media platforms, where she revealed the album's cover artwork along with the release date.
-In a post shared the day prior, she described the record as a personal diary turned into song, exploring the full spectrum of emotions "from the beautiful to the ugly" experienced through life and love over time.
+Laufey announced her third studio album, A Matter of Time, on 15 May 2025, confirming its release for 22 August through Vingolf Recordings and AWAL.
+The announcement was shared through her official social media platforms, where she revealed the album's cover artwork along with its release date.
+In a post shared the day prior, she described it as a personal diary turned into song, exploring the full spectrum of emotions "from the beautiful to the ugly" experienced through life and love over time.

+On 23 February 2026, Laufey announced A Matter of Time: The Final Hour, a deluxe edition of the album released on 10 April.
+She released a Warren Fu-directed music video for "Madwoman", featuring Alysa Liu, Hudson Williams, Lola Tung, and Megan Skiendiel, on 13 April.
+Several weeks before her Coachella performance, the video was filmed in Los Angeles.